What is the common reason you would find in top few?

 Ulad Shauchenka analyzed various failed projects and wrote the book ‘Why Projects Fail’.
-He writes about some of the findings from research surveys in this book.
+He shares some of the findings from research surveys in this book.

 Three out of five research findings have reasons related to requirements –